-There are currently advisories in effect on:
+There is currently an advisory in effect on:

 • Lake Whelchel, Cherokee County – Issued 2020-08-28